 What Is Daytrana Used For?

 Daytrana is exclusively approved and prescribed for ADHD in children.
 As previously mentioned, Daytrana is a common alternative for Ritalin with children who experience harsh side effects with oral medication.
-Potential interaction issues for children taking Daytrana include adverse reactions for patients who have recently taken MAO inhibitors, vasopressor agents, or antidepressants.
+Potential drug interaction issues for children taking Daytrana include adverse reactions for patients who have recently taken MAO inhibitors, vasopressor agents, or antidepressants.
 Severe anxiety and Tourette’s Syndrome will also preclude a patient from safely taking Daytrana.
 Daytrana is not recommended for patients who experience skin conditions or who suffer from anxiety disorders.

 Is Daytrana Safe?